Answers to Garden & Landscaping Frequently Asked Questions

 9. How much should I water my new tree?

 When first planted, the roots should be completely saturated for the first 2-3 days to ensure moisture has penetrated the root ball completely.
 The first 2-3 months the tree should be watered twice a week, ensuring that the soil is moist, not saturated.
 To ensure that your tree is getting enough water, dig down 6” at the edge of the drip line of the tree and grab a small handful of soil, if the soil is damp and sticks together its perfect.
-If it is dry and crumbly then it needs more water, if it drips like a sponge then it’s too wet and stop watering.
+If it is dry and crumbly then it needs more water, if it drips like a sponge then it’s too wet and stop watering. these are only guidelines and it is always best to do a soil test.
+Conditions can vary greatly from tree to tree, like wind, soil composition, lighting, and tree usage.

 10. When is the best time to be planting my tree?